-This is a required course for all freshmen.
+This is a required component for all students enrolled in PE 9.
 Students are assigned to Project Adventure for one marking period.
 Students are physically and mentally challenged with several tasks include cooperation, teamwork, leadership, communication, and problem solving.

 Health Education